wittfabian/djangae/docs/fields.md

 This is a specialized computed field which is used so you can have correct alphabetical ordering of non-ASCII strings.

+*Note: use of this field requires the 'pyuca' package be installed*

 ### Explanation

 SQL databases (such as MySQL) use various 'collations' for determining how one string is ordered relative to another.
 The Datastore